-The school day begins at 8:00 AM daily, and students should be in school at least five minutes before that time and head directly to the davening locations listed below.
 Dismissal is at 5:00 PM Monday through Thursday.
 On Friday, dismissal is at 1:00 PM throughout the year.
-The building opens at 7:45 AM for arrival and closes 30 minutes after dismissal.
+The building opens at 7:45 AM for arrival and closes 30 minutes after dismissal, with the exception of athletics and after-school programs.
 Students not picked up when the building is closed will need to wait outside the building without security.
-Mishmar will take place in-person on Thursday evenings at 5:15pm-6:00pm and buses will leave school on Thursday at 6:00pm.
+Mishmar will take place on Thursday evenings at 5:15pm - 6:00pm and buses will leave school on Thursday at 6:00pm.